ptrckprz/ptrckprz.github.io/_pages/about.md

 ## NEWS

+* Papers accepted at ICCV 2019, see [there](https://ptrckprz.github.io/conf/).

-* Code of our CVPR19 paper on Adversarial Entropy Minimization for Domain Adaptation in Semantic Segmentation (AdvEnt) is avaiable on [valeo.ai github](https://github.com/valeoai/ADVENT)
+* Code of our CVPR19 paper on Adversarial Entropy Minimization for Domain Adaptation in Semantic Segmentation (AdvEnt) is available on [valeo.ai github](https://github.com/valeoai/ADVENT).

+* Code of our CVPR19 paper on Sorting Deep Net to learn ranking loss surrogates (SoDeep) is available on [technicolor github](https://github.com/technicolor-research/sodeep).

 * [Valeao.ai](https://ptrckprz.github.io/valeoai/) has openings in Paris for high-profile researchers in machine learning and in 3D scene understanding.
 Please contact me.